Pimzino/wp-enhanced-categories/README.md

 ### Managing Categories
 - Create new categories with name, description, and optional slug
 - Edit existing categories with a simple click
-- Delete categories with confirmation
+- Delete categories with smart confirmation dialogs
 - Easily set or change parent categories through the visual selector
+- Navigate through category hierarchy using breadcrumbs and back button

 ### Parent Category Selection
 - Browse categories in a folder-like modal
 - Visual indicators show which categories have subcategories
-- Expand/collapse functionality for easy navigation
+- Back button navigation for easy browsing
 - Select parent categories with a single click

-### Bulk Actions
+### Form Features
-- Expand all categories to view full hierarchy
-- Collapse all categories for a cleaner view
 - Clear form fields with dedicated clear buttons
+- Cancel button when editing categories
+- Auto-generated slugs from category names
+- Smart validation and error handling

 ## Requirements